bababoi-2/Musicbutler-Account-Cloner/README.md

 # Musicbutler-Account-Cloner
-Userscript for copying the data of the logged in account to a new account.
+Tampermonkey userscript for copying the data of the logged in account to a new account.
 Can be used to renew your premium trial.

 ## Features
 - Allows you to copy data from the account you are logged into to a new account (using username and password)